geodynamics/aspect/doc/sphinx/user/cookbooks/cookbooks-overview.md

 model you have in mind, you have to describe everything that characterizes the situation you are considering.
 In particular, this includes the following:

--   What internal forces act on the medium (the equation)?
+-   What internal forces act on the medium (the left-hand side of the equation)?

--   What external forces do we have (the right hand side)
+-   What external forces act on the mediume (the right-hand of the equation side)?

 -   What is the domain (geometry)?